-Where a student's attendance is below 97%, the Head of Year will review the student's attendance pattern and may trigger a letter home to the parent/carer informing them of the College's concerns as appropriate.
+Where a student's attendance is below 95% the Head of Year will review the student's attendance pattern and may trigger a letter home to the parent/carer informing them of the College's concerns as appropriate.
 The Head of Year may also contact the parent/carer and request a meeting to discuss their child's attendance, if appropriate.
 Further action will be identified as appropriate aimed at improving the student's attendance rate.
+All letters and calls regarding attendance will be recorded on the student's Running Record.